sniiitik/WASSA-2017-EmoInt/README.md

     data_prefix = "data/"
 ```

-Once you're done with accessing the Data on your notebook Simply Run the cells one by one (ensuring each each to run smoothly)
+Once you're done with accessing the Data on your notebook Simply Run the cells one by one (ensuring each cell to run smoothly)